pedrofelipe/config/README.md

 ## Use it yourself

 Fork this repo, or just copy-paste things you need, and make it your own. **Please be sure to change your `.gitconfig` name and email address though!**

-## Works on my machine

-Yup, it does.
-Hopefully it does on yours as well, but please don't hate me if it doesn't.

-<3